 For details about required courses, please visit our online catalog.

-Students can also take part in opportunities such as Aqualytica, part of the Concordia University Chicago Student Operated Undergraduate Laboratory (SOUL) program.
-Aqualytica is a community outreach water testing laboratory that provides analysis of local water samples to area residents while giving students real-world experience.
+You can take part in opportunities such as Aqualytica, part of the Concordia University Chicago Student Operated Undergraduate Laboratory (SOUL) program.
+Aqualytica is a community outreach water testing laboratory designed to give students the opportunity to serve community residents by providing analysis of local water samples while gaining real-world experiences in the process.

-Along with departmental offerings, Concordia science students participate in consortium-type seminars and special topics courses through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories.
+Along with departmental offerings, Concordia science students participate in consortium-type seminars and special topics courses through the Associated Colleges of the Chicago Area (ACCA), a partnership of 15 liberal arts universities and government laboratories along with learning at such institutions as Chicago’s renowned Shedd Aquarium and the Morton Arboretum..